serge-web/serge/development-standards.md

 #### Coding Style

-As we are using styles which are scoped to the component and each component should have a single task so BEM notation should not be required or used.
+As we are using styles which are scoped to the component and each component should have a single task, BEM notation should not be required or used in any stylesheets outside of the `themes` package.

 If you require the use of a modifier the `--modifier-state` syntax is still acceptable.